Department of Health Policy and Management (GRAD)

 Students register for HPM 994 under the section number for the course instructor during the fall semester of their third year.
 Because this course is considered part of the dissertation, this course does not count towards the 46 hours required for graduation.
 Starting in the spring of their third year, students should enroll in HPM 994 using their faculty mentor's section number for all subsequent semesters until they defend their dissertation.

-Minor areas may be either disciplinary or interdisciplinary, but are not specific topics or diseases (e.g., aging, AIDS, child health).
-Students who want to minor in areas other than those described below must get approval from the director of the Ph.D. program.
-Students must register for at least 15 credit hours in their minor area, and at least one of these 3-credit hour courses must be a theory course.
+Concentration areas may be either disciplinary or interdisciplinary, but are not specific topics or diseases (e.g., aging, AIDS, child health).
+Students who want to concentrate in areas other than those described below must get approval from the director of the Ph.D. program.
+Students must register for at least 15 credit hours in their concentration area, and at least one of these 3-credit hour courses must be a theory course.

 Decision Sciences and Outcomes Research